deosha/gogoair-demo/README.md

 [![Build Status](https://travis-ci.org/deosha/gogoair-demo.svg?branch=master)](https://travis-ci.org/deosha/gogoair-demo)

 * Solution Design: Services Used: Internet facing ALB, ECS, Autoscaling Groups.
 EC2 instances are in private subnet.
 Application is dockerized.
 S3 for storing Terraform state files.
 Logs are sent to Cloudwatch.
-Automation is done in Terraform v 0.11.7
+Automation is done in Terraform v 0.11.7.
+The desired task and instances is set to 1 but can be changed to any number in autoscaling groups and ecs service.
+The region in demo.tfvars is us-west-2.

 * Node version: 10.x